 3. Maintain good hygiene by cleaning up any sugar-based spills immediately

-The best solution to an infestation is to create an environment that ants will dislike and avoid.
+The best solution to an ant infestation is to create an environment that ants will dislike and avoid.
 Whilst we provide a full pest control service and use a wide variety of treatment techniques we can't always guarantee the total elimination of ants after one visit.
-Re-infestation is common because there is a high likelihood that colonies will be located in and around neighbouring buildings.
+Re-infestation is common because there is a high likelihood that colonies located in and around neighbouring buildings will reinvade your property.
 This makes ants a problem pest to eliminate and its often beneficial to involve your neighbours in an ant control programme as well.
 As ant control is very difficult we will always suggest a longer-term monitoring and control plan.
-To discus any integrated ant control strategy and to conduct an initial inspection, contact us at Nature's Way.
+To discus any integrated ant control strategy and to conduct an initial inspection, contact us at Nature's Way Pest Control.